Email Marketing vs Social Media – the Pros and Cons

 Email is cheap.
 Seriously cheap.
 MailChimp is Free for your first 2,000 subscribers, and you can send 12,000 emails a month!

 5. Better ROI

 Isn’t business all about return on investment and the cost of opportunity?
 Email marketing has been shown to acquire 40 times more customers than Facebook and Twitter combined!

 It takes a lot of time to build a solid email list.
 The days of purchasing contact lists – that produced tepid results regarding conversions and ROI – are gone.
 Today’s email lists are built through pre-approved permission, direct sign-ups, and incentives.

 2. It’s not flashy

 There are limitations as to how creative you can be with an email campaign – especially when compared to social media.
 It’s getting better, but there’s still only so much you can do to make an email strategy produce visually-effective results and stay out of spam.

 The tidal wave of spam that bombards consumers on a regular basis has damaged the email marketing landscape.
 Email marketers are fighting the battle of landing in the inbox and engaging time-strapped recipients.

 1. Higher engagement rate

 Most marketers agree that social media has a higher engagement rate than email.
 Sharing content on social media channels results in higher traffic on your blog and website.
-This will build your brand and establish your company as a thought leader.
+This is especially true since platforms like Instagram allow you to schedule instagram posts, so people can be viewing your content without you having to actively think about posting it yourself at a specific time.
+This will build your brand and establish your company.